urbanjost/M_intrinsics/md/DATE_AND_TIME.md

   Unavailable numeric parameters return **-huge(value)**.

-  These forms are compatible with the representations deﬁned in ISO 8601:2004.
+  These forms are compatible with the representations defined in ISO 8601:2004.
 UTC is established by the International Bureau of Weights and Measures (BIPM, i.e. Bureau International des Poids et Mesures) and the International Earth Rotation Service (IERS).